This site contains affiliate links. Please see Policies for more information.

 Instructions

-• Combine coconut aminos, ginger, sesame oil, rice vinegar, garlic, black pepper, molasses, honey, red pepper flakes, and pineapple in a bowl or blender cup. ½ cup coconut aminos 2 tbsp ginger root 1 tbsp sesame oil 1 ½ tsp rice vinegar 1 tsp garlic 1 tsp black pepper 1 tsp molasses 2 tbsp honey ½ tsp red pepper flakes 2 tbsp pineapple
+- Combine coconut aminos, ginger, sesame oil, rice vinegar, garlic, black pepper, molasses, honey, red pepper flakes, and pineapple in a bowl or blender cup. ½ cup coconut aminos 2 tbsp fresh ginger 1 tbsp roasted sesame oil 1 ½ tsp rice vinegar 1 tsp garlic 1 tsp black pepper 1 tsp molasses 2 tbsp honey ½ tsp crushed red pepper 2 tbsp pineapple

 Nutrition